TEAMX-HUB/system-design/formvalidation_SAI.md

 ## Conclusion

 Form validation is a crucial aspect of creating interactive and user-friendly web applications.
 In this research documentation, we explored different techniques for implementing form validation in React.js, including built-in validation, custom validation, and popular libraries like Formik and Yup.
-Remember to choose

- the validation approach that best suits your project's requirements and complexity.